 Let me illustrate my point, with an incident MC Chagla J. in his well-written autobiography titled ‘Roses in December’.

-Chagla was a member of the Bombay University syndicate and could do so.
-He happily provided him with the note and was happier when he found that the young lawyer did not merely read law but was interested in other subjects like literature and history.
-The young lawyer was no other than Nani Palkhiwala; one of the greatest and, if not, the greatest lawyer India has ever seen.
+In 1941, a shy young lawyer requested Chagla J. a letter permitting him to use the university library.
+Chagla J. being a member of the Bombay University syndicate could do so.
+He happily obliged and was happier to note that the young lawyer did not merely read law but was interested in other subjects like literature and history.

 Conclusion: Reading good books, law reports and journals, as well as legal history is important.

-In the next post, we will talk about, Internship.
+In the next post, we will talk about 'Internships, Interactions, and Networking'.

 #AdviceLawAspirants #AdviceLawStudents #Advice #SelfImprovement